LLeiSong/ClimConn/README.md

 # ClimConn
-Climate adaptive habitat connectivity of mammal speicies in Colombia.
+Climate adaptive habitat connectivity of mammal species in Colombia.

 ## Overview

-This study uses SHapley Additive exPlanations (SHAP) to assess how climate and land cover drivers influence future mammal distributions across different global change scenarios.
-We quantify both directional changes (favoring/disfavoring turnovers) and gradual changes (favorability shifts) to evaluate species-specific spatial risks and opportunities under global change.
+This study uses BioModelos SDMs and Omniscape to model the climate adaptive connectivity for examined mammal species in Colombia.

 The repository includes: